Redeemed Issues Recap

 Source: Barchart.com - HTGX Daily Chart (1 year)

-HTGX's last dividend was about a week ago, so there are no Accrued Dividends to justify the latest market price, although this is completely in-line with the lack of a official Call Date.
+HTGX's last dividend was about a week ago, so there are no Accrued Dividends to justify the latest market price, although this is completely in-line with the lack of an official Call Date.

 Sotherly Hotels - SOHOM